 COURSE OUTCOME DESCRIPTION At the end of the course students will be able to: CO 1 Acquire in-depth knowledge of the types, mechanisms, quality control systems of protein trafficking and targeting machinery to various cellular compartments.
 CO 2 Understand the concept of folding pathways involved in proteins achieving their native conformation with the associated thermodynamics aspects and the chaperon families that help in the process.
 CO 3 Recognize the ability of all the biomolecules to interact with each other in order to carry out all the metabolic processes.
-CO 4 Understand the concepts and advanced softwares used in the field of proteomics and genomics to give an overall perspective of complete protein studies under one roof.
+CO 4 Understand the concepts and advanced software used in the field of proteomics and genomics to give an overall perspective of complete protein studies under one roof.
 CO 5 Visualize drug docking sites of target proteins in the process of drug discovery.
-CO 6 Gain an insight on the importance of maths which is required to understand ecological modelling, growth curves, population genetics, epidemic modelling, enzyme kinetics, analysing drug efficacies as well as cancer treatment modelling to name a few.
-CO 7 Solve basic calculus problems as well as examples in biological scenarios.
+CO 6 Solve basic calculus problems as well as examples in biological scenarios through the use of mathematics which is required to understand ecological modelling, growth curves, population genetics, epidemic modelling, enzyme kinetics, analysing drug efficacies as well as cancer treatment modelling to name a few.